Funded proposals

 Co-principal investigators:

-- Richard Utarnatchitt, MD, MS, Associate Professor, Emergency Medicine, SOM
+- Richard Utarnatchitt, M.D., M.S., Associate Professor, Emergency Medicine

 Millimeter-Scale, Bioresorabable Uterine Sensors for Real-Time, Ultrasensitive Cytokine Monitoring During High-Risk Pregnancies

-Co-principal investigator: Steven A. McCartney, MD, PhD, Assistant Professor, Department of Obstetrics and Gynecology, SOM
+Co-principal investigator: Steven A. McCartney, M.D., Ph.D., Assistant Professor, Department of Obstetrics and Gynecology

 Vision-based projects